DCAN-Labs/dcan-nn-unet/doc/baby_results.md

 nnU-Net will do well with a sufficiently large training set of baby T1 and T2 images that are well-labelled.
 How large that set must be remains to be seen.
-There two practical considerations for finishing this project: manually creating the segmented data, and run-time for training on this data.
+Also, we need separate sets of images for separate age groups.
+There are two practical considerations for finishing this project: manually creating the segmented data, and run-time for training on this data.
 As I mentioned